How much life insurance you need is like your fingerprint — it’s unique to you.

 CALL IN AN EXPERT

 Online calculators like this one can help you get a sense of how much life insurance you need.
-When you’re ready to get serious about buying insurance, it’s a good idea to work with an expert.
+But when you’re ready to get serious about buying insurance, it’s a good idea to work with an expert.
 He or she can take you through many of the considerations above and more to determine the right number and right type of policy for you.